-Your well-run operation—with effective business systems and processes—will attract more customers.
-They give you a competitive edge.
-They enable you to meet and exceed customer expectations.
-Good systems help you "stand out like a purple cow in a field of brown cows" (Seth Godin, Purple Cow).
-People would be crazy to buy from anyone else.
+Your well-run operation—with effective business systems and processes—will give you a competitive edge by attracting more customers and enabling you to consistently meet and exceed customer expectations.
+Your company will “stand out like a purple cow in a field of brown cows” (Seth Godin, Purple Cow).
+People would be crazy to buy from anyone else!

-You are the best in Your target market because you have the BEST SYSTEMS!
+You become the best in Your target market because you have the BEST BUSINESS SYSTEMS!

 Second, business systems exist to squeeze waste out of your operations.
 They do this by helping you become: